chriss1245/born2beroot/README.md

 I decided to choose Debian because of the community it supports it.
 While Cent OS is supported by the Red Hat company, Debian is more a hippie distro.
 In addition, Debian is one of the most popular and well stablished linux dstributions.
 Other distributions such as Ubuntu are Debian based.

 One of the most significant differences between Debian and Cent Os is at the Linux Security Module (which handles the resources' permissions a program has).
 Cent Os implements SELinux whereas Debian implements AppArmor.
-AppArmor was designed to be more user friendly and works with profiles intead of a policy.
+AppArmor was designed to be more user friendly and works with profiles instead of a policy.

 ## Installation
 * I created a new virtual machine using the latest version of Debian (11.2.0).